-Corequisites: MAT 310 or consent of instructor.
+Corequisites: MAT 310, Consent of instructor.
 Offered: Spring, odd # years.

-MAT 499 · Foundations of Mathematics.
-3 Credits.
+MAT 499 · Foundations of Mathematics 3 Credits.

 A short history of mathematics' major transition points, overview of foundations of mathematics, axiomatic structures, and philosophies of mathematics in relation to Christian faith.
-Prerequisites: Major in mathematics; Senior standing.
+Prerequisites: MAT 330 and one of the following MAT 310, MAT 422.
 Offered: Interim.